go-monk/doing-many-things-in-parallel/README.md

 }
 ```

 Now, how do we get output from tasks being concurrently executing on goroutines?
-For this we use channels:
+For this we use **channels**:

 ```go
 func doManyThings(n int) []error {